Columbia Lions women's basketball: History

-2019- Present
+Postseason appearances

+NCAA Division I

+Columbia has appeared in two NCAA Tournaments.

+WNIT

+2019–Present

 Megan Griffith's tenure as head coach has brought about a marked improvement in the Lions' standing in both the Ivy League conference and overall.
-In the 2019-20 season, the team qualified for the Ivy League Women's Basketball Tournament for the first time.
+In the 2019–20 season, the team qualified for the Ivy League Women's Basketball Tournament for the first time.
 They finished second in the 2022 Ivy League tournament, losing in the finals to Princeton.
 In 2022, Columbia began receiving votes in the AP poll for the first time in program history.
 In 2023, the team won a share of the Ivy League women’s basketball title, also for the first time in program history.
-On March 17th, 2023, Griffith became the winningest head coach in program history after picking up her 95th career win.
+On March 17, 2023, Griffith became the winningest head coach in program history after picking up her 95th career win.

-Notable players on the Columbia Women's Basketball roster include junior Abbey Hsu, 2023 Becky Hammon Mid-Major Player of the Year Award Semifinalist and 2022-23 First Team All-Ivy League, and senior Kaitlyn Davis, 2021-22 and 2022-23 First Team All-Ivy League.
-Both players joined the 1,000-point club in the 2022-23 season, along with senior Sienna Durr, becoming the 12th, 13th, and 14th Lions to do so in program history.
+Notable players on the Columbia Women's Basketball roster include junior Abbey Hsu, 2023 Becky Hammon Mid-Major Player of the Year Award Semifinalist and 2022–23 First Team All-Ivy League, and senior Kaitlyn Davis, 2021–22 and 2022–23 First Team All-Ivy League.
+Both players joined the 1,000-point club in the 2022–23 season, along with senior Sienna Durr, becoming the 12th, 13th, and 14th Lions to do so in program history.
 On January 28, 2023, Kaitlyn Davis made history as the first player to ever record a triple-double in Columbia Women's Basketball history.

+The Lions made Ivy League history two seasons in a row, being the first Ivy League team to reach the WNIT quarterfinals in 2022 and the first to reach the semifinals or finals in 2023.